-- Gaining an understanding of the Management's process and controls related to valuation of financial fixed assets, identification of impairment indicators and impairment testing. - Assessing compliance of valuation techniques with Luxembourg legal and regulatory requirements. - Verifying key inputs to the valuation models used by Management and checking the accuracy of the computation of the valuation models. - Obtaining the external expert valuation report used by Management to assess the fair value of a sample of instruments as at 31 December 2024. - For a sample of instruments, involving our valuation specialists to inspect valuation models and challenge key assumptions applied by Management. - Verifying the completeness, relevance and accuracy of the disclosures in relation to the impairment of financial fixed assets.
+- Assessing compliance of valuation techniques with Luxembourg legal and regulatory requirements. - Verifying key inputs to the valuation models used by Management and checking the accuracy of the computation of the valuation models. - Obtaining the external expert valuation report used by Management to assess the fair value of a sample of instruments as at 31 December 2024. - and challenge key assumptions applied by Management. - Verifying the completeness, relevance and accuracy of the disclosures in relation to the impairment of financial fixed assets.